GigameshGarages/AeonNet/README.md

-# Overview
+## Overview
 AeonNet is a Trading Time Value Tokenisation System deployed on Aeternity Application Architecture with Smart Contracts written on Sophia, a functonal programming language.
-It is designed as a decentralised application where traders can sell the tokens that they have curated over the time.
 Time locks represent the trading activity tokens.
-All time locks are aggregated using Digital Signatures and Hash Time Locked Contract (HTLC) for verification purpose.
 AeonNet aims to quantify the quality of trading activity.
-It tokenises the flow of monery in the financial assets in terms of the market makers acting on these assets.
+It tokenises the flow of monery in the financial assets.
+Risk in every asset is quantified based on the ratio between the value of an asset and the number of traders trading on that asset on a particular time.

 ## Components